Zalexanninev15/Zalexanninev15/README.md

 - I am a developer of applications for Windows (if necessary, try it under Linux and Web 😊).
 Know **C#** (2 years) and **Markdown**, use **WinForms** & **Console** and **Python** & **PHP** & **Bash** & **Batch** for scripts.
 Learn: **Rust**, **HTML**, **CSS**, **JavaScript**.
 Previously coded on **Go**, **Mathcad**, **MATLAB**, **Scilab**, **C++**, **JPHP (DevelNext)**, **Assembler**, **PureBasic**, **Delphi (7)**, **PHP (DevelStudio)**, **SFX-Macros (RU)**, **Pascal (Turbo Pascal)** and **LogoWorlds (RU)**.
 I also do various creative things.
 I am looking for interesting projects and ready for possible cooperation.

+- At the end of 2022, I decided to finally move completely to Linux and start a new chapter in software development, and not only software.
+I also created [a channel in Telegram (RU)](https://ttttt.me/pingvinusfun), in which I publish my thoughts and stories.
+As a starting point, I settled on Manjaro with a KDE environment.
+The plans for 2023 are to hone their skills in working with Python and Rust.
+I am also studying in the "initial" web development (HTML, CSS, JavaScript).
+Although I will develop in C#, it is extremely rare.

 ## 🏆 Trophy

 [![trophy](https://github-profile-trophy.vercel.app/?username=Zalexanninev15&theme=algolia&margin-w=7&margin-h=7&rank=A,AAA,AA,B,BB,BBB,SECRET&row=2&column=3)](https://github.com/Zalexanninev15/github-profile-trophy)